 Despite its unappealing name, horsetail acts as a building block just like collagen.

-Its high count in silica means that it supports tendons, muscles, bones, skin, and the creation of blood vessels (8).
+Its high count in silica means that it can help support tendons, muscles, bones, skin, and the creation of blood vessels (8).

 The appropriate horsetail dosage depends on several things, including a person’s age and health status.
 There is currently not enough conclusive research to indicate an appropriate recommended dosage.